 The rarely discussed factor: moisture control

-Here’s the manufacturing truth that doesn’t get enough attention: gummies live or die by water management.
-Not just how much moisture is present, but how that moisture behaves over time.
+Here’s a truth that doesn’t get enough airtime: gummies live or die by water management.
+Not just the amount of moisture - how that moisture behaves over time.

 When moisture isn’t properly controlled, you’ll often see: